nautechsystems/nautilus_trader/docs/integrations/databento.md

 ### MBP-1 (market by price, top-of-book)

-This schema represents the top-of-book only.
-Like with MBO messages, some messages carry trade information, and so when decoding MBP-1 messages Nautilus will produce a `QuoteTick` and also a `TradeTick` if the message is a trade.
+This schema represents the top-of-book only (quotes *and* trades).
+Like with MBO messages, some messages carry trade information, and so when decoding MBP-1 messages Nautilus will produce a `QuoteTick` and *also* a `TradeTick` if the message is a trade.

 ### OHLCV (bar aggregates)